75lb/stream-connect/README.md

 <a name="module_stream-connect"></a>
 ## stream-connect
 Connect two streams returning a single duplex stream.
-Writes to the connected stream are written to stream one, while reads are read from stream two.
+Use over `.pipe()` when you want to write to the source stream yet read from the destination.

 **Example**
 ```js